vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 613\.
-Examples of the 3d sing. mid. coincident in form with the 1st sing. are not rare in the older language (both V. and B.): the most frequent examples are `ī́çe, duhé, vidé, çáye`; more sporadic are `cité, bruve, huvé`.
+Examples of the 3d sing. mid. coincident in form with the 1st sing. are not rare in the older language (both V. and B.): the most frequent examples are `ī́śe, duhé, vidé, śáye`; more sporadic are `cité, bruve, huvé`.
 To `tha` of the 2d pl. is added `na` in `sthána, pāthánā, yāthána.` The irregular accent of the 3d pl. mid. is found in RV. in `rihaté, duhaté`.
 Examples of the same person in `re`